aabbtree77/adast/README.md

 </tr>
 </table>

 The microcontroller did not survive, so we had to make a new circuit board from what was salvaged.
-The exact operating regimes and work flows were lost, but the main functionality, cutting the paper, was retained.
+The exact operating regimes and work flows were lost, but the main function, i.e. precise electronic guillotine (knife) positioning and cutting of a paper, was retained.

 Remarkably, there exists a commercial solution/middleware designed to tackle this very specific problem, see i.e. [PD-04][1] which provides a rotary encoder along with the microcontroller based circuit board with the program designed for paper cutting machines.
-The PD-04 system is likely reasonably priced ([around 1220 euro](https://www.en.chip-elektronika.pl/readers-programmers-for-paper-cutters/control-system-pd-04/)), but there are also replacement work costs, and this did not play well with the risks.
-Nobody knew for sure if PD04 would work on this particular old Adast Maxima.
-In addition, nobody wants to invest in a machine that it is at the end of its life time which could be the next week or next month.
+The PD-04 system is expensive.
+It costs [around 1220 euro (2023)](https://www.en.chip-elektronika.pl/readers-programmers-for-paper-cutters/control-system-pd-04/) for the hardware alone, and it takes two men (mechanics and electrical engineer) and several days to install it.
+This did not play well with the risks.
+Nobody knew for sure if PD04 would work on this particular old Adast Maxima, without the need to replace the motor and some unique electrical relays as well.

 ## Adast Maxima MS80